“Osserman finds cosmic implications in personal experience.”— Gus Solomons Jr., The Village Voice

-Kresge is a NYC-based dance artist, writer, and teacher.
+Cori Kresge is a NY based dance artist, writer, bodyworker, and teacher.
 She graduated from SUNY Purchase with a BFA in dance and has been a member of the Merce Cunningham Repertory Understudy Group, José Navas/Compagnie Flak, and Stephen Petronio Company.
-Kresge collaborates and performs with various artists including Rashaun Mitchell+Silas Riener, Rebecca Lazier, Hanna Novak, Xavier Cha, Esmé Boyce, Sarah Skaggs, Wendy Osserman, Bill Young, Liz Magic Laser, School for Poetic Computation, and filmmakers Zuzka Kurtz, Alla Kovgan, and Charles Atlas.
+Kresge collaborates and performs with various artists including Rashaun Mitchell+Silas Riener, Rebecca Lazier, Sally Silvers, Ellen Cornfield, Xavier Cha, Esmé Boyce, Sarah Skaggs, Bill Young, Liz Magic Laser, School for Poetic Computation, and filmmakers Zuzka Kurtz, Alla Kovgan, and Charles Atlas.
 She won the 2019 No, Dear/Small Anchor Press chapbook contest for her debut poetry collection, isn’t devotion.
-She teaches dance at various institutions and is a certified Zero Balancing bodyworker.
+Her second collection of poems, Combustion Suite, is dedicated to the choreography of Wendy Osserman; published by Bored Wolves, 2023.
+She teaches dance at various institutions and is a certified Zero Balancing bodyworker and licensed massage therapist.
 She has danced with Wendy Osserman Dance Company since 2003.

-Ferguson earned her BFA at the Conservatory of Dance at SUNY Purchase and performed as a guest with Merce Cunningham’s Repertory Understudy Group.
+Lauren Ferguson earned her BFA at the Conservatory of Dance at SUNY Purchase and performed as a guest with Merce Cunningham’s Repertory Understudy Group.
 She has danced in works by David Gordon, Bill Young, Cori Kresge, and Esme Boyce, among others.
-Ferguson has also performed experimental theater with Goat Rocket Productions and appeared in The Public Theater’s Shakespeare In The Park Production of All’s Well That Ends Well.
-She is a licensed massage therapist and is enjoying her eighth season with Wendy Osserman Dance Company.
+Ferguson appeared in The Public Theater’s Shakespeare In The Park Production of All’s Well That Ends Well.
+She is a licensed massage therapist, holistic nutrition graduate, and mom.
+Lauren is enjoying dancing again with Wendy Osserman Dance Company!